melvinvarkey/bigipsecurity/README.md

 # F5 BIG-IP Security Cheatsheet

-This document describes common misconfigurations of F5 Networks BIG-IP systems.
+This document describes common misconfigurations of F5 Networks BIG-IP systems and their elimination.
+Some settings can be different for different BIG-IP versions.

 ## Table of Contents
 - [Summary](#summary)